-BRISTOL'S ROTARY ENGINE-Reasons why it should be used as compared with the common en-gine:-It is much more simple in construction, and costs much less, particularly as capacity is increased: one of a hundred horse-power will net cost to exceed \$1500 to \$2000, requires no foundation, it only being necessary to secure the line of shaft, and block the vylinder from roling.
-It will not weigh to exceed one tilt as much, nor take more than one-third the room.
+BRISTOL'S ROTARY ENGINE-Reasons why it should be used as compared with the common en-gine:-It is much more simple in construction, and costs much less, particularly as capacity is increased: one of a hundred horse-power will not cost to exceed 4160 to \$2000, requires no foundation, it only being necessary to secure the line of shaft, and block the cylinder from roling.
+It will not weigh to exceed one thit as much, nor take more than one-third he room.
 It can be re-versed at any time by a single movement of the hand without risk of injury.
 There are no parts liable to breakage or derangement; if the shaft gets out of line it is of no consequence.
-The ordinary frict on is much less, and there is none of what is termed load friction, which is usually estimated at about 14 per cent. of the whole power.
-The steam is used upon precisely the same principle, with less loss in space.
-The attention of those interested in the use of steam is called to an en-rine now in the Crystal Palace of about 30 horse-power.
-Persons at a distance desiring more full information will please address me to the care of Messrs.
-Munn & Co.
-R. C. BRIEFOL, Patentee.
+The ordinary frict on is much less, and there is none of what is termed load friction, which is usually estimated at about 14 per cent. of the same principle, with less loss in space.
+The attention of those interested in the use of steam is called to an en-gine now in the Crystal Palace of about 30 horse-power, Will please address me to the care of Messrs, Munn & Co.
+R. C. BRISTOL, Patentee.
 1 BRISTOL'S ROTARY ENGINE-Reasons why it